raspberrypilearning/target-practice/en/step_1.md

 ## Introduction

-Use Python to draw a target and score points by hitting it with arrows.
+Use Python, with the P5 graphics library, to draw a target and score points by hitting it with arrows.

 You will:
  + Personalise your game with **RGB colours**